- Chart

 Total Addressable Market (TAM)

-The TAM for EV charging infrastructure is substantial and projected to grow exponentially over the next decade, driven by global EV sales forecasts and government mandates.
-Estimates vary, but some project the global market to reach hundreds of billions of dollars by 2030.
-Blink Charging Co. is positioned to capture a share of this TAM by focusing on expanding its network of public and semi-public charging stations, particularly in North America.
+The global EV charging market is projected to reach hundreds of billions of dollars in the coming years.
+Blink Charging is positioned to capture a share of this TAM by focusing on various segments, including residential, commercial, and public charging infrastructure.

 Upturn SWOT Analysis